 "I said, it is a private matter."
 He stood at her door waiting for her to invite him in.
 She stared at him incredulously for several seconds before she moved aside and let him enter.

-He stood before her, the rigidity he had displayed the last time she saw him was gone.
+He stood before her, the rigidity he'd displayed the last time she saw him was gone.
 He seemed almost relaxed, comfortable with himself.
 He raised an eyebrow at her.
-"If you do not wish to help me I will understand."
+"If you do not wish to help me, I will understand."

 Christine walked up to him, stopping when they were nearly face to face.
 She could barely restrain herself from shaking him as she hissed.
 "Couldn't you try to find someone else?"